ivanko2002/Hong-Kong-Airport-Flight-Statistics-Web-App/README.md

 Prerequisite

-Set up a LAMP docker container. \n
+Set up a LAMP docker container.\
 Download the zip file and unzip at a directory at your own choice.
 Run the docker desktop program.
 Open a terminal at the folder and enter command "docker compose up"